 We are committed to protecting and respecting the privacy of our Users.
 We have appointed a Data Protection Officer who advises on, and oversees matters relating to, privacy and data security.
 Appropriate security measures have been put in place to prevent personal information from being lost, used or accessed in an unauthorised way and to keep your personal information safe and secure.
 We conduct regular penetration testing to make sure that our system has robust security and have obtained a Cyber Essentials certification.
 We limit access to personal information to only those employees, Support Companies and other third parties who have a legitimate need for access.

-In order to provide Numerise via a web browser, Sparx and our Support Companies place cookies on Users’ devices.
+In order to provide Numerise via a web browser, Sparx and our Support Companies place cookies and pixels on Users’ devices.
 Cookies are files that are placed on your device when you access Numerise and are used to collect standard internet log and user behaviour information about Users when they subscribe to and interact with Numerise.
 This information is used to arrange Numerise content, ensure security, track use of Numerise and to compile statistical reports.
 These cookies are not used to target Users with online advertising.
 Details of the cookies used by Numerise can be found below.
 For further information, you may wish to visit www.aboutcookies.org.
+Pixels are placed by third party websites for the purposes of marketing and can be managed through settings on the third party website.

 |Cookie Source||More information|